SergioHG99/android_device_thl_w200/README.md

 I can build to cm-11

--cm-12.0 not tested
+- cm-12.0: not tested

-I can't build cm-12.1 because it tells that android_runtime dont exists.
+I can't build cm-12.1 because it tells that android_runtime doesn't exists.

--cm-13.0 not tested
+- cm-13.0: not tested

 -----
 ###HOW TO START A SUCCESSFUL BUILD